deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 black Columbia Center.

-Mercifully, it was quite warm inside, and he shucked off his jacket—the rugged, all-weather one that most Cimbrean colonists had, with the “From Ashes” patch that only Ava shared.
+Mercifully, it was quite warm inside, and he shucked off his jacket—the rugged, all-weather one that most Cimbrean colonists had, with the "From Ashes" patch that only Ava shared.
 He tugged at the T-shirt he was wearing underneath, aware that it was an old one that, nowadays, was stretched tight across his chest and shoulders.
 It was a good shirt for showing off the gym-fit physique he’d picked up training with Legsy, but